Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Additional Guarantees for a Trajectory-wise DAgger Variant without Recoverability Assumption

-The proof closely follows Proposition C.2 in~\cite{foster2024behavior}, tailored for another DAgger variant.
-However, in this case, we leverage the distribution of the state sequence \(s_{1:H}\) instead of the per-step state distribution.
+The proof closely follows Proposition C.2 in~\cite{foster2024behavior},which was tailored to another variant of DAgger.
+Different from that analysis, here we leverage the distribution of the state sequence \(s_{1:H}\) instead of the per-step state distribution.

 Observe that the log loss functions passed through online learning oracle $\alg$, $\ell^n(\pi)$ is of the form